njszym/XRD-AutoAnalyzer/README.md

 pip install . --user
 ```

-A word of caution: the classification of multi-phase patterns relies on [fastdtw](https://github.com/slaypni/fastdtw) for peak fitting.
+**A word of caution:** the classification of multi-phase patterns relies on [fastdtw](https://github.com/slaypni/fastdtw) for peak fitting.
 This package performs dynamic time warping quickly by using a C++ implementation.
 In some cases, however, the C++ implementation is not successfully install, forcing the code to fall back to pure Python (without any warning).
 If one finds that ```run_CNN.py``` takes more > 1 minute per pattern, it is likely indicative of an issue with ```fastdtw```.
-To resolve this, please see [previous posts](https://stackoverflow.com/questions/44994866/efficient-pairwise-dtw-calculation-using-numpy-or-cython).
+To resolve this, please see previous posts: [#1](https://stackoverflow.com/questions/44994866/efficient-pairwise-dtw-calculation-using-numpy-or-cython) or [#2](https://github.com/slaypni/fastdtw/issues/7).

 ## Usage example